GuruPatel45/FUTURE_DS_01/README.md

 # FUTURE_DS_01
-# 📊 Business Sales Performance Analytics
+# 📊 Smart Sales Analysis Dashboard

 ### Data Science & Analytics – Task 1 | Future Interns

 ## 📌 Project Overview
-This project is part of *Data Science & Analytics – Task 1 * conducted by *Future Interns*.
+This project is part of Data Science & Analytics – Task 1 conducted by *Future Interns*.

 The goal of this task is to analyze real-world business sales data and present meaningful insights that help organizations understand performance and growth opportunities.

 Instead of focusing only on charts, this project emphasizes *business thinking, KPI analysis, and insight-driven decision making*, similar to real analyst and consulting roles.